How Much Does Owning a Car Cost?

 - Air Conditioning Service

+Fuel.
 Every car has a miles-per-gallon estimate for city and highway travel.
-In order to understand the total cost of ownership—not to mention to appropriately adjust your budget—you’ll want to compare the cost of filling your tank (don’t forget to look at tank capacity).
+In order to understand the total cost of ownership—not to mention to appropriately adjust your budget — you’ll want to compare the cost of filling your tank (don’t forget to look at tank capacity).
 The U.S. Government has a handy fuel calculation tool you can use.
 Simply select the make, model and year use it to compare several vehicles.
 Gas efficiency can drastically change your cost of ownership.